-EDU 213 Teaching in a Multi-Cultural Environment (3CH):

-This course aims to provide a general overview of the issues, principles and strategies associated with effective teaching practices in diverse learning environment (multi-culturalism).
+EDU 213 Teaching in a Multi-Cultural Environment (3CH): This course aims to provide a general overview of the issues, principles and strategies associated with effective teaching practices in diverse learning environment (multi-culturalism).
 It explores how race, ethnicity, culture influence students experiences in school and learn multi-cultural strategies in teaching.
-This course will focus on theoretical and practical issues of diversity in classroom settings, especially related to culture, race, gender, ethnicity, language and socio-economic Undergraduate Catalog 2016 / 2017 108 level.
+This course will focus on theoretical and practical issues of diversity in classroom settings, especially related to culture, race, gender, ethnicity, language and socio-economic level.
 The classrooms settings represented by the demography present in UAE schools will provide the focus for these examinations.
-The prerequisites is EDU 212.